Summer Camp Frequently Asked Questions

 Do I need the entire Health and Medical Form completed?

 Yes.
 You MUST have a completed Health and Medical Record Form completed and signed by a medical doctor for everyone attending camp 72 hours or more.
 This includes a physician physical.
 If the youth/adult does not have this upon arrival, your unit will have 24 hours from arrival, or the individual must leave camp.
-Under specific circumstances (attending less than 72 hours, such as partial week adult) you can attend with only Parts A & B completed.
-In this situation (Parts A & B only) you will be limited to the activities you can participate in.

 How long is the Health and Medical Form good for?
 When does it expire?